MetaSeal: Defending Against Image Attribution Forgery Through Content-Dependent Cryptographic Watermarks: Experiments

 \subsection{Robustness against Benign Transformations}

 As discussed in Sec.~\ref{sec:background}, robustness against watermark removal attacks, including transformations or adversarial modifications that could erase the watermark, is not a primary objective for attribution watermarks. \textit{In fact, such robustness implies tolerance to modifications, which contradicts the goal of attribution watermarking: to signal tampering and invalidate attribution when meaningful changes occur.} Therefore, unlike prior methods that prioritize resistance to editing and removal, $\ouralg$ is designed to remain robust only under \textit{benign transformations}.
+We also provide its performance under removal attacks in the Appendix~\ref{app:removal}.

 To ensure attribution survives standard usage, Fig.~\ref{fig:transform} quantifies verification accuracy under five types of transformations: brightness adjustment, contrast variation, blurring, Gaussian noise, and JPEG compression (with scaling and cropping in Appendix~\ref{app:transform}). $\ouralg$ maintains stable verification accuracy within tolerance thresholds: blur deviation $\sigma < 0.7$, noise variance $< 0.05$, and JPEG factor $> 84$.
 It is highly resilient to brightness reduction (down to $20\%$) and contrast reduction ($10\%$) but is sensitive to excessive enhancement beyond $110\%$ of baseline.
 This sensitivity arises because brightness enhancement amplifies high-frequency noise, which compromises watermark recovery.